AlanPearl/multigrad/paper/paper.md

 # Summary

-`multigrad` is a Python package which greatly facilitates the implementation of data-parallelized, differentiable models using the Jax [@jax2018github] framework.
+`multigrad` is a Python package which facilitates the implementation of data-parallelized, differentiable models using the Jax [@jax2018github] framework.
 Leveraging MPI (Message Passing Interface), `multigrad` efficiently sums and propagates gradients of custom-defined summary statistics across processors and computing nodes, making it a valuable tool for high-performance computing.
 Its simple yet flexible design makes it applicable to a wide variety of problems requiring large-data scalable solutions that would benefit from gradient-based optimization techniques.